anthonydahanne/showtime-plugin-tou.tv/README.md

 ## Release notes

+1.4 - Updated for Movian 4.10 (compatibility with Duktape ecmascript engine)

 1.2 - Episode metadata preloading
 -  New setting to enable/disable episode metadata preloading (useful if you're outside Canada, to know which content is playable, otherwise slows episodes listing down.)
 -  Episode metadata preloading before playing : so that the url is always up to date (it could be outdated before this change)